 Between 1977-2014, the Women’s Boat Race, which had been revived in the 1970s, was also held at Henley, as well as a race between the two women’s reserve crews, Osiris (Oxford) and Blondie (Cambridge).

-Following the races in 2016 the record of wins stands as follows -
+Following the Varsity Races in 2019 the record of wins stands as follows -

 (© Big Blade Photography)